rails/sprockets/README.md

-Call `to_s` on the resulting asset to access its contents, `length` to get its length in bytes, `mtime` to query its last-modified time, and `pathname` to get its full path on the filesystem.
+Call `to_s` on the resulting asset to access its contents, `length` to get its length in bytes, `mtime` to query its last-modified time, and `filename` to get its full path on the filesystem.

 # Using Engines #